vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://s.click.aliexpress.com/e/_oFxRuUw" target="_blank"><img src="../ideas/images/smart_bulb.webp" alt="smart bulb" height="150px" style="margin-left:15px;float:right"/></a>

-You can replace a normal E27 bulb with Zigbee variant.
+You can replace a normal E27 bulb with a Zigbee variant.
 With a colored version, you can use it to inform yourself with a color for different states.

 {{imgBasket}}Zigbee light bulb dimmable colored